The-Corinth/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-Writing a script that displays the result of BREATH to the power LOVE 11-writing a script that converts a number from a base of 2 to base of 10 12-creating a script that that prints all possible combination of letters except oo
+10-Writing a script that displays the result of BREATH to the power LOVE 11-writing a script that converts a number from a base of 2 to base of 10 12-creating a script that that prints all possible combination of letters except oo 13-writing a script that prints a number with two decimal places followed by a line